lucienvb/cub3D/README.md

 **Summary**

 This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
-It allowed us to explore ray-casting.
+It allowed Chavert (my teammate) and me to explore ray-casting.
 The goal is to make a dynamic view inside a maze, in which you’ll have to find your way.

 Program name:       	<pre>cub3D</pre>